The Centre for Stewardship covers 1500 hectares of land, farm, forest and hill

 The organic home farm on Falkland Estate is run by Falkland Rural Enterprises Ltd (FREL).
 Our activities centre around the production of organic beef, fed and finished predominantly from grass and concentrating mainly on the Aberdeen Angus breed but you will no doubt have spotted some Belted Galloway cows and calves in our fields.
-The ‘belties’ particularly lend themselves to spring calving and all year outdoor production.
+The ‘Belties’ particularly lend themselves to spring calving and all year outdoor production.
 They and our newly acquired beef short horn bull will complement the genetics and breed characteristics of the Aberdeen Angus and lead to an improved Autumn and Spring calving suckler herd.

-In 2013 Falkland Estate farm identified and established an area of land for new farmers to rent.
-Recognising the national shortage of good, affordable organic land – and opportunities for new farmers to get into farming – Falkland Estate farm offered plots from 0.5 to 2.5 hectares.
+In 2013 Falkland Estate farm (FREL) identified and established an area of land for new farmers to rent.
+Recognising the national shortage of good, affordable organic land – and opportunities for smallholders to get into farming – Falkland Estate farm offered plots from 0.5 to 2.5 hectares.
 The aim of this scheme is to contribute to wise food production and to do so in a way that is economically viable.

 Meadow Sweet Organics aim to produce top quality organic medicinal, culinary and wildcrafted herbs available fresh and dried as well as beautiful local grown cut flowers and fresh vegetables and salad crops grown market garden style.

 Falkland Kitchen Farm is run by Bryde and Nat.
 They grow organic vegetables of many interesting varieties.
 They also grow herbs and maintain an apiary on the farm to produce raw blossom honey.